bredelings/BAli-Phy/README.md

 Build BAli-Phy
 --------------

-This will build the latest unreleased 4.0-beta version of BAli-Phy, which fixes some memory issues in 3.6.
-There are some changes to the model language.
-Check the NEWS file for the details.
+This will build the latest version of BAli-Phy.
+It may have some changes that have not yet been released.
+Check the [NEWS.md] file for the details.

 ```
 git clone https://github.com/bredelings/BAli-Phy.git